 Video 3: Fluid-Cell Assembly and Raman Analysis for Glass-Solution Interface Dynamics

-Demonstrator:
+Demonstrator: Lasse Stausberg, Mara Lönartz

 Protocol

 To begin, place the silicone washer on the inverted fluid-cell lid [1].
 Then, position the sapphire window and the PTFE (P-T-F-E) sample holder with the top side of the sample facing the sapphire window [2].
 Fix the position of the silicone washer, sapphire window, and sample with the screw cap [3].